anima-wg/anima-brski-ae/draft-ietf-anima-brski-async-enroll.md

   proximity based on the agent-signed-data.

-The ietf-voucher-request:voucher can be optionally enhanced with the following additional parameter:
+The voucher can be optionally enhanced with the following additional parameter as defined in {{async-voucher-request-yang}}:

 * agent-sign-cert: Contain the base64-encoded LDevID(RegAgt)
   EE certificate if MASA verification of agent-proximity is